CarliJoy/SyncGitlab2MSProject/README.md

 This project runs only in an Windows Environment with Microsoft Project installed.

 **Please note:** This Script has been tested only mit Microsoft Project 2016.
-It cloud be, that some of the API has changed in newer versions.
+It could be, that some of the API has changed in newer versions.
 If you run into any troubles with a new version, please open an [Issue](https://github.com/CarliJoy/SyncGitlab2MSProject/issues/new).